Bracław Voivodeship: Overview

 The County of Winnica was smaller, but more populated.
 It had the area of 200 sq. miles, in northwestern corner of the voivodeship, along the Boh river.
-The County of Braclaw had the area of 420 sq. miles, and consisted of two districts - Braclaw and Zwinogrod.
+The County of Braclaw had the area of 420 sq. miles, and consisted of two districts - Bracław and Zwinogrod.
 The district of Zwinogrod covered the desert of the Blue Waters (see also Battle of Blue Waters), but due to destruction of the Zwinogrod Castle, it did not emerge as a separate county (...)
-In 1584, Stefan Batory divided this area between Braclaw and Kijow Voivodeship, along the Uhorski Tykicz river (...)
+In 1584, Stefan Batory divided this area between Braclaw and Kijow Voivodeship, along the Hirskyi Tykicz river (...)

 In 1569, first voivode of Braclaw was Prince Roman Sanguszko, while first castellan was Knyaz Jedrzej Kapusta.
 In 1589 Polish Sejm ordered that all official documents in Braclaw Voivodeship should be written in Old East Slavic language (...)
 The voivodeship had two senators (the voivode and the castellan of Braclaw), six deputies to the Sejm, and two deputies to the Lesser Poland Tribunal at Lublin.
 Furthermore, like in neighbouring Podole Voivodeship, Braclaw had its own border judges, who cooperated with officials of the Ottoman Porte and the Crimean Khanate, solving conflicts between citizens of the two countries (...)

 In 1598 the Sejm ordered that all courts and sejmiks be moved from Braclaw to Winnica.
 As a result, Winnica came to be regarded the capital of the voivodeship.
 Since in the 18th century the population of the region grew, in 1791 the Sejm created another county, called Boh County, increasing number of deputies from the voivodeship from six to eight.
 After the Partitions of Poland, Russian authorities created Braclaw Governorate (1793 - 1796), whose lands were then divided between Podolia Governorate, Volhynian Governorate, and Kiev Governorate (...)

 According to the 1625 census, Braclaw Voivodeship had 285 villages, but its population grew so fast that in the early 1790s, the number of villages grew to 1,500 (...)
 Before the Union of Lublin, there were some 30 castles, forts and strongholds in the province.
 Fifty years after the union, the number of castles grew significantly.
 Most of them were private, with the strongest one being Uman (...)
 In the 18th century, the voivodeship had several grand residences of Polish magnates, among them was Zofiowka of the Potocki family, located in close proximity to Uman.